 - Puffy leg-o'-mutton sleeves cinch at mid-arm with elastic band

-- Pink plastic crown has 3-D embossed silver stars; fastens with Velcro at back
+- Pink plastic crown has 3-D embossed silver stars; fastens with Hook and Loop fastener at back

 1) The size L sleeves were far too tight underneath the poofy upper sleeve but luckily it's the elastic that's sewn too tight, not the cut of the sleeve.
 Use a seam ripper to remove just the stitching that secures the elastic to the fabric on the underside of the sleeve.
 Leave the top half there, or enough to suit you.
 No need to cut into the actual sleeve seams themselves.

 2) The shoulders still hung off me so I tucked them in an inch by pulling the top of the poofy sleeves over the seam on top and securing with a few hand stitches.
 It held just fine.

 3) It definitely needs a major petticoat, otherwise it hangs somewhat dejectedly.
 This makes all the difference in the world.
 Hoop petticoats are under $20 online.
 Very comfortable but plan on standing.

 4) Needs a strapless bra because of the mesh chest and upper back.
 The bodice is shapeless and somewhat awkwardly constructed so average busts disappear.
 You might consider adding some additional shape.
 The back of the bodice is well above the back bra strap, no worries.
 The bodice is also a little too short for average to taller people.

 5) Wrinkles mostly come out in the dryer set to med-low with some wet towels.
 No major loss of glitter from the costume.
 The big bends in the plastic crown from shipping will flatten out under a hairdryer, bending the plastic the other way.

 6) I'm about 5'7" and the dress was slightly too long.
 Three inch silver platforms worked.